o7-Fire/Log4Shell/README.md

 Use `com.unboundid:unboundid-ldapsdk` library to host LDAP server

-- Note: not always the case if using `javaNamingReference`
+- Note: doesn't mean it's vulnerable to RCE exploit.
-- Vulnerable:
+- Vulnerable to lookup:
   ![](https://cdn.discordapp.com/attachments/840041811384860707/919168285709312000/unknown.png)
-- LADP Server:
+- LADP Server logs:
   ![](https://cdn.discordapp.com/attachments/840041811384860707/919171844836311050/unknown.png)

 ### DNS Log

 Both sender and receiver are logged which mean they are vulnerable

-- Note: not always the case
+- Note: if it's get logged, doesn't mean it's vulnerable to RCE
-- Vulnerable:
+- Vulnerable to lookup:
   ![](https://cdn.discordapp.com/attachments/840041811384860707/919174049861619752/unknown.png)

 ## Conclusion

 - if java do LDAP lookup doesn't mean it is always vulnerable, but if is load the classpath provided then it is ?
-  - vulnerable:
+  - vulnerable to RCE and LDAP lookup:
     ![](https://cdn.discordapp.com/attachments/919142724114972744/919448027058540554/unknown.png)
-  - not vulnerable because java don't fetch bytecode ??
+  - not vulnerable because java don't fetch bytecode ??, still vulnerable to LDAP lookup:
     ![](https://cdn.discordapp.com/attachments/919142724114972744/919448406924083210/unknown.png)

-- to test if its actually vulnerable, try to use harmless payloads if its running then its vulnerable.
+- to test if it's actually vulnerable to RCE, try to use harmless payloads if its running then its vulnerable.

 - if `com.sun.jndi.ldap.object.trustURLCodebase` property is set to `true` then you are vulnerable like really
   ![](https://cdn.discordapp.com/attachments/918290369639227434/919240541810610206/unknown.png)